datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

       output = $ENV(PWD)/../logs/$(Cluster).$(Process).out
       error  = $ENV(PWD)/../logs/$(Cluster).$(Process).err
       arguments = $(subid)
-      # find all participants, based on the subdirectory names in the source dataset
+      # find all input data, based on the file names in the source dataset.
-      # each relative path to such a subdirectory with become the value of `subid`
+      # Each relative path to such a file name will become the value of `inputfile`
-      # and another job is queued.
-Will queue a total number of jobs matching the
-      # number of matching subdirectories
+      # This will queue as many jobs as file names match the pattern
-      queue subid matching dirs sourcedata/sub-*
+      queue inputfile matching files rawdata/acquisition_*_.txt

 All it takes to submit is a single ``condor_submit <submit_file>``.

-Merging results
-"""""""""""""""
+**Merging results**:

-Once all jobs have finished, the results lie in individual branches of the output datasets.
+Once all jobs are finished, the results lie in individual branches of the original dataset.
-In this concrete example, the subdatasets ``fmriprep`` and ``freesurfer`` will each have more than 1000 branches that hold individual job results.
 The only thing left to do now is merging all of these branches into :term:`master` -- and potentially solve any merge conflicts that arise.
 Usually, merging branches is done using the ``git merge`` command with a branch specification.
 For example, in order to merge one job branch into the :term:`master` :term:`branch`, one would need to be on ``master`` and run ``git merge <job branch name>``.
-Given that the subdatasets each contain >1000 branches, and that each ``merge`` would lead to a commit, in order to not inflate the history of the dataset with hundreds of merge commits, two `Octopus merges <https://git-scm.com/docs/git-merge#Documentation/git-merge.txt-octopus>`_ were done - one in each subdataset (``fmriprep`` and ``freesurfer``).
+Given that the parallel job execution could have created thousands of branches, and that each ``merge`` would lead to a commit, in order to not inflate the history of the dataset with hundreds of :term:`merge` commits, one can do a single `Octopus merges <https://git-scm.com/docs/git-merge#Documentation/git-merge.txt-octopus>`_ of all branches at once.

 .. findoutmore:: What is an octopus merge?

    Usually a commit that arises from a merge has two *parent* commits: The *first parent* is the branch the merge is being performed from, in the example above, ``master``.
 The *second parent* is the branch that was merged into the first.

    However, ``git merge`` is capable of merging more than two branches simultaneously if more than a single branch name is given to the command.
    The resulting merge commit has as many parent as were involved in the merge.